Breword/tmux/Clipboard.md

  180: Ms: (string) \033]52;%p1%s;%p2%s\a
 ~~~~

 If `Ms` is missing, it can be added with `terminal-overrides`.
-First check what
+Check what
 `TERM` is outside tmux:

 ~~~~